williamle8300/react/docs/docs/thinking-in-react.md

 Now that you have your component hierarchy, it's time to implement your app.
 The easiest way is to build a version that takes your data model and renders the UI but has no interactivity.
 It's best to decouple these processes because building a static version requires a lot of typing and no thinking, and adding interactivity requires a lot of thinking and not a lot of typing.
 We'll see why.

 To build a static version of your app that renders your data model, you'll want to build components that reuse other components and pass data using *props*. *props* are a way of passing data from parent to child.
-If you're familiar with the concept of *state*, **don't use state at all** to build this static version.
-State is reserved only for interactivity, that is, data that changes over time.
-Since this is a static version of the app, you don't need it.
+If you're familiar with the concept of *state*, **try to refrain from using state** when building this static version.
+State is reserved for component behavior that changes either by the client ("user input"), over time (`setInterval`, `setTimeout`), or whatever quality of the component that may alter over the duration of its lifecycle, otherwise called the ["component lifecycle"](https://facebook.github.io/react/docs/component-specs.html).
+Keyword: state is data that changes _during_ the lifecycle.

 You can build top-down or bottom-up.
 That is, you can either start with building the components higher up in the hierarchy (i.e. starting with `FilterableProductTable`) or with the ones lower in it (`ProductRow`).
 In simpler examples, it's usually easier to go top-down, and on larger projects, it's easier to go bottom-up and write tests as you build.